jcgriffis/ibb_toolkit/README.md

 The /manual folder contains a User Manual that provides an overview of toolkit functionality.

 To invoke the GUI, navigate to the /ibb_toolkit directory in MATLAB, and type run_modeling_gui into the command window.

+NOTE - Running PLSR/PLS-DA without stratification will break in R2023b (and possibly other versions after R2022b) due to a bug in plsregress().
+I have reported the bug to MATLAB, but am awaiting resolution.